Vijay6868/MS-Fabric-Bing-News-data/README.md

 # MS-Fabric-Bing-News-data
 ## Overview

 This project demonstrates a comprehensive data pipeline, combining data engineering with data analysis and visualization.
-The pipeline processes big news data in JSON format, performs transformations using PySpark, saves the data in Delta tables, loads the data for sentiment analysis, and visualizes insights using a Power BI dashboard.
+The pipeline processes bing news data in JSON format, performs transformations using PySpark, saves the data in Delta tables, loads the data for sentiment analysis, and visualizes insights using a Power BI dashboard.
 ## Project Workflow

 1. **Data Ingestion:**